deepaCodes/web_scrapping/README.md

 Scrapping web content using python scrapy.
 In this project I scrapped amazon bestseller items by categories.

+I have another project which scrapes data from SEC EDGAR and downloads filing forms.
+Checkout at https://github.com/deepaCodes/sec_edgar

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.